extragoodlabs/security-workshop/README.md

 ### A02:2021 Cryptographic Failures

+Encryption was invented thousands of years ago to protect information from falling into the wrong hands.
+It's still pretty useful for this today, as information speeds around the Internet near the speed of light.

+>Shifting up one position to #2, previously known as Sensitive Data Exposure, which is more of a broad symptom rather than a root cause, the focus is on failures related to cryptography (or lack thereof).
+Which often lead to exposure of sensitive data.

+#### Introducing HTTP connection encryption

 Add HTTPS!

+#### Introducing database connection encryption

 In addition to encrypting HTTP requests, we need to encrypt requests being made to our database.
 While it's not on by default, all modern databases support ssl to encrypt their connections.